sourcebroker/deployer-extended-database/README.rst

 db:upload
 +++++++++

-Upload database dumps with selected dumpcode from folder "{{deploy_path}}/.dep/databases/dumps/" on current instance and store it in folder "{{deploy_path}}/.dep/databases/dumps/" on target instance.
+Upload database dumps with selected dumpcode from folder "{{deploy_path}}/.dep/databases/dumps/" on local instance and store it in folder "{{deploy_path}}/.dep/databases/dumps/" on target instance.
 There is required option ``--options=dumpcode:[value]`` to be passed.